Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Charge Density Wave Scar

 These high overlaps motivate us to look for nonergodic dynamics from the initial configuration $|{\rm CDW}\rangle$.
-We present the time evolution of the fidelity and entanglement entropy in Fig.~\ref{fig:imGamTime} for PBC (upper) and OBC (lower).
+We present the time evolution of the fidelity and entanglement entropy in Fig.~\ref{fig:imGamTime} for PBC (upper) and OBC (middle).
 We find that the fidelity with the CDW state is remarkably stable in PBC and does not drop to zero, but remains large in proportion to the value of $|\gamma|$.
 Under OBC, the fidelity shows dynamics with oscillations typical of QMBS.
 In both cases, the entanglement entropy growth is strongly suppressed.
 For an ergodic state, we would expect the entanglement entropy to quickly grow and saturate at the Page value as given by the black dashed line in the figure~\cite{Page93,Vidmar17,Bianchi19,Bianchi22}.
 We also present the time-dependent fidelity with $|{\rm CDW}'\rangle$ for OBC, which shows that the system slides between the two CDW orders.
 The frequency of oscillation is related to the energy separation of the scar eigenstates.
 Since these states are not equally separated in energy, there are multiple frequencies in the dynamics corresponding to the different separations.
+We have found that these frequencies are proportional to the hopping $J$ and independent of the value of $\gamma$ so long as it is large enough that the scars are stabilized.
+The frequency appears to be inversely proportional to the length of the chain $L$ as well.
+We provide the numerical evidence for both the $J$ dependence and system size dependence in Appendix \ref{app:frequency}.

+In the lower panel of Fig.~\ref{fig:imGamTime}, we present the fidelity and entanglement entropy for an OBC chain with $N=6$, $L=11$ where the CDW terminates with an occupied site on both edges ($|\text{CDW}\rangle=\prod_{j=1}^{6}a_{2j-1}|0\rangle$).
+We observe that the behavior is very similar to the PBC case, suggesting that the transfer between the CDW orders observed in OBC is a result of the unoccupied edge.
+We will see the reason for this dependence on the parity of the chain length when we describe the mechanism responsible for the scarring.

 We have found that the scar eigenstates are the result of destructive interference between the bare hopping and correlated hoppings.
 We diagram the scenario in Fig.~\ref{fig:hopDia}.
-To stabilize the CDW, the system must cancel the bare hopping given by $-J$.
-On the $2j$th site, this is achieved by mixing with a state of the form $(a^\dagger_{2j})^2a_{2j-1}a_{2j+1}|{\rm CDW}\rangle$ where the hopping to unbind particles costs $\sqrt{2}|J+\gamma|$.
-As such, the scar states should be approximated by
+To stabilize the CDW, the system must cancel the bare hopping given by $-J$ present in the CDW state.
+On the $2j$th site, this is achieved by mixing with a state of the form $(a^\dagger_{2j})^2a_{2j-1}a_{2j+1}|{\rm CDW}\rangle$ where the hopping to unbind particles costs $\sqrt{2}(-J-\gamma)$ for rightward hoppings and $\sqrt{2}(-J+\gamma^*)$ for leftward hoppings.
+Then the CDW state can be stabilized by taking an appropriate superposition of these two configurations.
+As such, the scar states can be approximated by